frcdesign/FRCDesign.org/docs/design-guide/stage2/2E-2022otbIntake.md

 For reducing backlash in the system, the 1:1 belt/pulley is exact center-center distance, and the chains are tensioned with inline tensioners.
 Large sprockets on the output of the arms are good as well for more teeth engagement with the chain.

 For controlling the intake position, no absolute encoder is needed.
-You can zero the position when it is stowed and against the hardstop, and use the relative encoder to take it to a specific position down.
+You can zero the position when it is stowed and against the hardstop or have it rest on the ground when the robot is turned on, and use the relative encoder to take it to a specific position down.

 **Rollers and Roller Position**